uenowataru/viddy/README.md

 Features:
 	P0:
-		-animation when loading videos at the beginning -tutorial
+		-tutorial
 		-branding with a logo on the top left?
-		-some kind of way to show that there is no videos on the channel -click on the channel name and jump to that channel -add button to switch between hot, top, and controversial
+		-some kind of way to show that there is no videos on the channel -add button to switch between hot, top, and controversial

 		-[figure out how to get videos from reddit with the same domain name rather than iterating through]